Dash cam reviews: Catch the maniacs and meteors of daily driving

 Few people are as well situated geographically as I am to test dash cams.
 Within two blocks there are major four- and six-lane thoroughfares, numerous bike lanes, joggers, dog walkers, oblivious ear-budded pedestrians, and a major bus nexus serving both public and private coaches.
 The opportunities for near-accident are endless.

-For every dash cam, I mounted it in my car, judging the ease and convenience of doing so.
+For every dash cam, I mount it in my car, judging the ease and convenience of doing so.
 Tip: Many dash cams rely on adhesive for mounting to your windshield.
 Hot conditions can make it next to impossible to remove the film that protects the adhesive.
 Remove the film in a cool environment, or place it in the fridge for a minute or two before installing it.

 What’s next in dash cams

 Dash cams have plenty of room to evolve.
 As nice as dual-channel is, there’s talk about true 360-degree video.
 Check out TechHive’s review of PowerDVD 16’s 3D playback to see how compelling that can be.
-We’re also waiting for some sort of off-device storage, or continuous web upload, so that the evidence of who stole your car doesn’t disappear with said vehicle.
-Keep checking our roundup for new reviews and developments.

 All our dash cam reviews